shara56/Experiment--02-Implementation-of-combinational-logic-/README.md

 Implementation of combinational logic gates

 ## AIM:
-To implement the given logic function verify its operation in Quartus using Verilog programming.
+To implement the given logic function using NAND and NOR gates and to verify its operation in Quartus using Verilog programming.

 F=((C'.B.A)'(D'.C.A)'(C.B'.A)')' using NAND gate F=(((C.B'.A)+(D.C'.A)+(C.B'.A))')' using NOR gate